warmana/cloudant-docs-fork/docs2017/src/Cloudant/api/database.md

 are called [CouchApps](/docs/Cloudant/guides/couchapps.html).

-More information about CouchApps, and deciding whether they are a good match for your application, is [available](/docs/Cloudant/guides/couchapps.html).
+More information about CouchApps, and to help you decide whether they are a good match for your application, is [available](/docs/Cloudant/guides/couchapps.html).